 Moving your child out of the rear-facing position too soon

-Children should remain rear-facing until at least age 2, or until they outgrow the height or weight limit of their rear-facing car seat.
+Children should remain rear-facing until they outgrow the height or weight limit of their rear-facing car seat.
 Children are much safer riding in a rear-facing car seat than in a forward-facing one.
 Older children can simply cross their legs or rest them on the seatback cushion to fit comfortably in the rear-facing position.

 Car Seats can be confusing, but help is available from certified child passenger safety technicians.
 For more information on where to find a technician as well as car seat tips and child safety news visit Cars.com.